Nats’ Will Harris works through ‘lingering’ issues, months after surgery

 “I talk to them all the time — ‘Hey, look, when we get you back, we want you back for the duration,’ ” Martinez said. “ ‘So let’s just get your work in, continue to throw.
 Every time you throw, we’ll talk to you the day after, see how you feel, and then we’ll go from there.’ ”

 If Harris isn’t ready for Opening Day, the Nationals will be without one of the key members of their bullpen.
 Steve Cishek, Tanner Rainey, Sean Doolittle and Kyle Finnegan should anchor the group.
-After that, 18 total relievers remain in camp, giving Martinez a lot of options.
-Austin Voth, Patrick Murphy, Andres Machado, Sam Clay, Francisco Perez and Hunter Harvey are on the 40-man roster.
+After that, 17 total relievers remain in camp, giving Martinez a lot of options.
+Austin Voth, Patrick Murphy, Andres Machado, Sam Clay and Hunter Harvey are on the 40-man roster, making them immediate options for Martinez.

 Tyler Clippard recently signed a minor league deal, joining nonroster invites such as Jordan Weems, Jace Fry, Carl Edwards Jr. and Victor Arano in the mix.
+Any of those pitchers would need a 40-man roster spot before being activated.
 Martinez has said he’ll be careful with pitchers such as Clippard and Harvey, who were late arrivals to West Palm.
 Filling spots, including Harris’s, will include weighing spring performance, minor league options and what skill sets are needed in the bullpen.

 With pitchers in varying stages of their routines during a shortened spring training, Martinez can give younger arms more looks.